Omotaraola/Covid-19-Dashboard/README.md

 - Dashboard Visualization was created using Pivot Table.

 ## Data Transformation
 A three time series data tables was scrapped from github.
-They were merged on power query to create one consolidated data table.
+These tables were merged on power query to create one consolidated data table.
 New columns (month, year and day) were created, to match the real time data.

 ![](Consolidated%20Data.png)